 The Akshaya Patra Foundation is a not-for-profit organisation feeding millions of underserved children in India.
-We are committed to eradicating two most critical issues - hunger and malnutrition in India by implementing the Mid-Day Meal Programme in government schools and government-aided schools.
-Carrying out the world’s largest feeding programme, Akshaya Patra aims to not only fight hunger but also bring children to school.
+We are committed to eradicating the two most critical issues - hunger and malnutrition by implementing the PM Poshan Abhiyaan (formerly known as the Mid-Day Meal Programme) in Government schools and Government-aided schools.

-In Andhra Pradesh – a southeastern state in India, we have three centralised kitchens which reach out to 49,409 children in 290 schools.
+In Andhra Pradesh – a south-eastern state in India, we have ten centralised kitchens which reach out to 1,25,549 children in 1,950 schools.

 Our Kitchens in Andhra Pradesh

 With hygiene and cleanliness as our utmost priority, we operate through two kitchen models: Centralised and Decentralised.
 In the state of Andhra Pradesh, all the kitchens are centralised.
 In 2008, we set up our first kitchen in Visakhapatnam and later expanded our presence in the state.

 Visakhapatnam: The centralised kitchen in Visakhapatnam was established in October 2008.
 This kitchen currently feeds 18,354 children in 186 Government and Government-aided schools.

 Kakinada: We began our operations in Kakinada in December 2015.
 This is a centralised kitchen which prepares mid-day meals for 7,769 children in 66 schools.

 Mangalagiri: The centralised kitchen in Mangalagiri was established in June 2016.
 Here, a total of 20,432 children in 309 schools receive mid-day meals under PM Poshan Abhiyaan.